Eucalyptus and coffee

 Since moving to the bush (tree change: note my new address) I live surrounded by these randomly shaped, brittle trees with their aromatic foliage and bee-attracting flowers.
 On warm days the air is scented with eucalyptus oil.
 Picking the leaves, my hands are sticky with the fragrant oil.
 In Australia it is added to many products, such as cleaning agents, fly spray, washing powder, cough drops, antiseptics.
 We love the clean smell of it.

-I’ve written about coffee before (the tree is beautiful with the green leaves and red berries and the flowers smell wonderful, ” Coffee as therapy, but with recent Ethiopian travels it’s back on my mind, having travelled for a week through countryside where coffee had been harvested and the air smelt of roasted beans.
+The tree is beautiful with the green leaves and red berries and the flowers smell wonderful.
+In recent Ethiopian travels we travelled for a week through countryside where coffee had been harvested and the air smelt of roasted beans.

 Can you spot the man in the beans?